Jiaxin-Pei/potato-tutorial/docs/source/usage.rst

     * Sequential Key Binding: automatically assign keys to each answer based on numeric order (i.e., first answer corresponds the '1' key, the second to the '2' key, etc.)
     * Custom Keypress Binding: specify which keys correspond to each answer, so they make logical sense to the annotator

-  * `Keywords to highlight <https://potato-annotation-tutorial.readthedocs.io/en/latest/productivity.html#dynamic-highlighting>`_ (optional):
+  * `Keywords to highlight <https://potato-annotation-tutorial.readthedocs.io/en/latest/productivity.html#dynamic-highlighting>`_ (optional): create a table of keywords corresponding to each question and/or answer choice.
+If these strings appear in the document, they will be highlighted in a color corresponding to each answer.

 * Likert Scale: likert type questions need to specify the scale, including labels for highest and lowest values and the number of points on the scale

-Formatting Basic examples are `here <https://potato-annotation-tutorial.readthedocs.io/en/latest/schemas_and_templates.html>`_.
-Examples of the advanced productivity features like custom key bindings, keyword highlights, and active learning are `here <https://potato-annotation-tutorial.readthedocs.io/en/latest/productivity.html>`_.
+Once you have this information, you'll need to format the schema for the YAML config file.
+You can find basic examples are `here <https://potato-annotation-tutorial.readthedocs.io/en/latest/schemas_and_templates.html>`_ and examples of the advanced productivity features `here <https://potato-annotation-tutorial.readthedocs.io/en/latest/productivity.html>`_.
+We include examples of how you can use the specifications above to set up many common NLP tasks, including: single- or multi-select classification for text or gif, multi-select classification with open "other" box, Likert-scale rating of text or gifs, best-worst scaling for text or gifs, and question-answering.

 Choose (or create) your template
 ----------------

-single- or multi-select classification for text, multi-select classification for text with open "other" box, rating text, rating gifs, best-worst scaling for text question-answering multiple tasks

 .. code-block:: yaml